-Heb 9:13-14 Indicates that Christ’s blood is more effective that the ashes of a heifer sprinkling.
+Heb 9:13-14 Indicates that Christ’s blood is more effective than the ashes of a heifer sprinkling.

 Since Jesus went out of the Praetorium carrying his cross.
 The Praetorium was most likely the Antonia Fortress and was immediately adjacent to the Temple compound on the North at the west corner.
-Being near the Temple it is likely that the chief priest provided a cross for Jesus to avoid any additional delay.
-The Temple was under construction for 46 years at the this point and would continue to be under construction for nearly forty more years.
-Since Jesus is the Passover and the blood of the Passover was required to be put onto the top and sides of the door, it makes sense that Jesus’ cross had been a door way some where in the temple that had been replaced as part of the temple reconstruction.
+Being near the Temple, it is likely that the chief priest provided a cross for Jesus to avoid any additional delay.
+The Temple was under construction for 46 years at this point and would continue to be under construction for nearly forty more years.
+Since Jesus is the Passover and the blood of the Passover was required to be put onto the top and sides of the door, it makes sense that Jesus’ cross had been a doorway somewhere in the temple that had been replaced as part of the temple reconstruction.
 The lower portion of the cross would then be one side of the door, the cross beam the other side of the door and the lintel would be the upright at the top of the cross.
-Symbolically both the Cross and Jesus’ mouth become doors.
+Symbolically both the cross and Jesus’ mouth become doors.

-After the sacrifice, the priest must wash self and clothes with water.
+After the sacrifice, the priest must wash himself and his clothes with water.

-Jesus being holy and being God could not become ceremonially unclean, but Caiaphas and Annas could become unclean.
+Jesus is holy, and being God could not become ceremonially unclean, but Caiaphas and Annas could become unclean.
 If there were any ashes, they were collected by one of the angels.
 The burning of Jesus’ body occurred in the twinkling of an eye, the same amount of time it will take our bodies to be transformed.

 John 19:1 Then Pilate took Jesus and had him flogged.